OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 ## 🏆 Customer Success

-- I ship ideas from conception to production.
+- I confidently and auotonomously lead the shipping of ideas from conception to production.
 - I advocate for customer needs and motivations.
 - I decompose larger requirements into smaller, more manageable pieces, to deliver functionality in an incremental and iterative manner.
 - I build requirements and technical recommendations based on the real needs of customers.